 Track coffee margins digitally

-With a system like KitchenNmbrs you can record all coffee ingredients with exact prices.
+A system like tools like KitchenNmbrs lets you record all coffee ingredients with exact prices.
 Then you immediately see your margin per specialty, without having to calculate yourself.
 Handy if your supplier raises the milk price - then all margins are automatically recalculated.

 How do you calculate the margin on coffee specialties? (step by step)